Young Avengers: Other versions

+Ultimate Marvel

+The Ultimate Marvel reality featured an Earth-1610 version of the Young Avengers called the Young Ultimates.
+They consist of Spider-Man (Miles Morales), Black Widow, Bombshell (Lana Baumgartner), Cloak and Dagger, and Kitty Pryde.

 What If?

 In 2008, a story titled "What If the Runaways Became the Young Avengers?" ran as a back-up story through five What If? issues.
 The feature illustrates what would have happened if Iron Lad never found out about the Avengers Fail-Safe Program.
 Instead, he recruits the Runaways, forcing them to be an actual superhero team with costumes.
-Although it is later revealed that the Iron Lad that brought them together was actually Victor Mancha—Iron Lad ran into Victor's future self when attempting to flee to the Avengers' era, with Victorious travelling back with him and using Victor to hi-jack his equipment—Kang's attempt to rescue his younger self results in Iron Lad being killed and Kang being erased from history while Victor destroys his future self and departs via Kang's time-belt to find his own way, leaving the Runaways to continue as Young Avengers with Chase now using parts of the Iron Lad armor.
+Although it is later revealed that the Iron Lad that brought them together was actually Victor Mancha—Iron Lad ran into Victor's future self when attempting to flee to the Avengers' era, with Victorious travelling back with him and using Victor to hi-jack his equipment—Kang's attempt to rescue his younger self results in Iron Lad being killed and Kang being erased from history while Victor destroys his future self and departs via Kang's time-belt to find his own way, leaving the Runaways to continue as Young Avengers.
 It was written by C.B.
 Cebulski, and drawn by Patrick "Spaz" Spaziante.